Data-Transfer/s3-rest/README.markdown

 invoking an `ec2` command and it won't work with standalone *Ceph* deployments.

-Other tools require passing credentials on the command line.

 Originally developed to test *Ceph* object storage.

 The default *CMake* configuration generates static executables.